atournayre/framework/docs/adr/ADR-0012-Wrappers.md

 We need to create new types related to the `SplFileInfo` class : `Content`, `Filename`, `Extension`, `Path`.

+`Map` is a wrapper for the Aimeos `Map` class.
+It provides a consistent interface to interact with the `Map` class.

 ### Implementation Details
 1. **SplFileInfo**: